-Our Fresh Goose eggs comes from our Embden Goose.
+Our Fresh Goose eggs come from our Embden Goose.

-Our Embden Goose are raised in Perris, California in a humane, free-range
+Our Embden Goose is raised in California in a humane, free-range

 environment where the birds can forage outdoors with full access to shelter.